 Our community engagement officers travel around the County to gather views and experience of local service users, the public, carers and the wider community.
 We do this in order to make these views known to improve local and national services.

-We are making good progress through our Work Groups on key issues which have been flagged up by the Walsall community as being the areas of greatest concern:
+We continue to make progress through our Work Groups on key issues which have been flagged up by the Walsall community as being the areas of greatest concerns.

 We also gather service user experiences that help us decide the work we do and the Enter and View visit program.